 CAIDA ACCEPTABLE USE AGREEMENT

-The following terms comprise the Acceptable Use Policy (AUP) and Data License Agreement (collectively, the "AGREEMENT", or, "Acceptable Use Agreement (AUA)") for all for all datasets made available to You by the Cooperative Association for Internet Data Analysis (CAIDA), a research unit at the University of California San Diego (UCSD) and governed by The Regents of the University of California.
+The following terms comprise the Acceptable Use Policy (AUP) and Data License Agreement (collectively, the "AGREEMENT", or, "Acceptable Use Agreement (AUA)") for all datasets made available to You by the Cooperative Association for Internet Data Analysis (CAIDA), a research unit at the University of California San Diego (UCSD) and governed by The Regents of the University of California.
 Certain datasets may have additional Supplemental provisions.
 References to this AGREEMENT shall include any and all relevant Supplemental provisions.

 CAIDA has the authority and reserves the right, in its sole discretion, to refuse requests for dataset(s) or discontinue further access and use to anyone.
 If You feel Your request is inappropriately denied please contact CAIDA by sending a message to firstname.lastname@example.org.